 2. Vancouver Bullion and Currency Exchange

-These guys have a few branches in Vancouver, including on Pender and Granville, as well as out in Richmond.
+This company has a few branches in Vancouver, including on Pender and Granville, as well as out in Richmond.
 Most locations are open for business on weekdays and Saturdays, and you can pay with cash or debit card on site.

-3. Happy Exchange
+3. Happy Currency Exchange

 Tips for getting the best deal when exchanging money